dwyl/email/README.md

 ## Who? 👤

-Right now we are building this App for our own (_internal_) use [`@dwyl`](https://github.com/dwyl/app/issues/267). <br />
+We are building this App
+for our own (_internal_) use [`@dwyl`](https://github.com/dwyl/app/issues/267). <br />
 As with ***everything*** we do,